ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 Goal
 ====

-The goal of this exercise is to practice with Turtle Graphics in Python by producing somewhere between two and six Python functions that use Turtle Graphics to make particular shapes.
+The goal of this exercise is to practice test-driven code development using the unittest framework as well as making cool drawings with Turtle Graphics in Python to make particular shapes.

 Work with your assigned pair programming partner on this lab.
 If you do not have one, consult with the instructors before starting.

+# Setting up your git repo for lab03

+Create a joint git repo for you and your partner for lab03, following Step 2 in the lab02 writeup.
+Assuming that you have done the one time configurations related to your ACMS account, clone your newly created private repo following Step 4 of lab02.

 What you'll be drawing
 ----------------------